laristra/flecsi/flecsi-tutorial/10-global-objects/GLOBAL-OBJECTS.md

 namespace example {

-// Define a task to initialize the cell data
+// Define a task to initialize the cell data.
+This will randomly pick
+// one of the integer ids for each cell.

 void update(mesh<ro> m, cell_data<rw> cd) {
   for(auto c: m.cells(owned)) {